whiteflang/Project_Microfrontends_Mrcinema/README.md

 });

 ```
-## Switch into the 'containe' project and open the file projects\container\webpack.config.js.
+## 3.Switch into the 'containe' project and open the file projects\container\webpack.config.js.
 Make sure, the mapping in the remotes section uses port 8080 (and hence, points to the Micro Frontend):

 ```javascript